good-ware/js-log/README.md

 - data(a, b) Combines a and b such that b's properties override a's properties.
 The result is combined with (and overrides) the properties in the child logger's data.
 - category(a) Returns a if it is truthy; otherwise, it either returns the child logger's category or the default category (specified via options) if it is blank.

-Context can be 'built up' by chaining calls to logger() and/or child().
+Context can be built up by chaining calls to logger() and/or child().

 ```js
 loggers.logger('dog').child('dogTag').child(null, { userId: 101 }).logger('anotherCategory').debug('Wow!');